An Artificial Membrane Separates Two Sides of a Beaker: Exploring Osmosis and Diffusion

 -

 Synthetic polymer membranes: A wide range of synthetic polymers can be used to create artificial membranes with various properties.
-These membranes can be tailored to specific applications, offering high selectivity and durability.
+These membranes can be designed for specific applications, offering high selectivity and durability.
 Examples include membranes made from polyvinylidene fluoride (PVDF), polysulfone, and others.

 Detailed Scientific Explanation: Factors Influencing Osmosis and Diffusion